gmi22/loan_calculator/README.md

-# my_projects
-Loan Calculator with print to excel feature
+# Loan Calculator with print to excel feature